Rating: ![]()

 As it stands, Mystery of the Necronomicon is one of three things: A hentai flick with way too much plot, a decent but sleazy B-movie with way too much sex, or a good B-movie gone horribly wrong.
 Which one is your call.

 In the first two episodes, we're introduced one by one to the usual suspects, a Clue-style collection of characters at the condo.
-(Fun touch: They flash the name of every significant character on the screen when they first show up.)
+(Fun touch: They flash the name of every significant character on the screen when they first show up, a convention borrowed from some character-dense, live-action Japanese movies and TV shows.)
 There are some murders, our P.I. hero goes around questioning folks, and there are a few twists.
 Then we're off to a rustic hotel in the Vermont woods for something closer to your standard last-man-standing slasher flick, although even through this there's more investigating than screaming and fleeing going on.

-Visually, the series isn't bad looking at all.
-It definitely has the look of a series from that awkward cel-to-computer transition period, but the animation is passable, the art isn't bad, most of the character designs are attractive, and a few of the scenes have a nice, dark, grim feel to them.
+Visually, the series isn't at all bad looking.
+It definitely has the look of anime from that awkward cel-to-computer transition period around the turn of the millennium, but the animation is passable and the art isn't bad.
+Most of the character designs are attractive, and a few of the scenes have a fittingly dark, grim feel to them.
 On the down side, the abundance of flayed corpses could have looked scarier, most of the backgrounds are too plain and brightly-colored for my taste, and the proportions of the female characters' bodies (which we see plenty of) are inconsistent to put it mildly--somebody forgot to pass around the reference sketches.

 In all, Mystery of the Necronomicon is not an anime series that most people will have any interest in.
 But, B-movie fans with a very high hentai tolerance might find it interesting, and hentai fans with a high plot tolerance should enjoy it as well.
 I can't say that I exactly enjoyed it, but looked at in a certain light, I can at least say that it is surprisingly... not bad.